lynnfaraday/aresmush.com/_root/mush-101/telling-your-story.md

 A MUSH has an entire virtual world available.
 Where is your scene going to be set?
 The hospital?
 The bar?
 The woods outside of town?

 The easiest scene to do on any MUSH is a 'meet and greet' at a public place, like a bar, a park, or the town square.
 Once you get familiar with a MUSH, you'll learn where the popular hangouts are.
 When you're new, don't be afraid to ask.

-How do you find locations?
-When you first create your character, they're usually in the Offstage (or OOC – Out of Character) area of the game.
-This is where players hang out when they're not actually playing.

-> Why would you log into a game and not play?
-MUSHes are social communities.
-Sometimes you just want to have the game open like a chat window while you're working or watching TV.
-Or maybe you've made plans to do a specific scene with someone when they log in later, or you're doing some behind-the-scenes activities.
-Whatever the reason, not everyone who's online is available for roleplay.

-To get to the actual virtual world – the Onstage (or IC – In Character) area of the game, you use the `+ic` or `onstage` command.
-Once you're there, you can navigate around the game world until you find a place to set your scene.
-This video shows you how to navigate around a MUSH.

-<iframe width="560" height="315" src="https://www.youtube.com/embed/gkDVL3ld7GA" frameborder="0" allowfullscreen></iframe>

 ### Set the Scene